Flipper (anatomy): Hydrodynamics

 Cetacean flippers may be viewed as being analogous to modern engineered hydrofoils, which have hydrodynamic properties: lift coefficient, drag coefficient and efficiency.
 Flippers are one of the principal control surfaces of cetaceans (whales, dolphins and porpoises) due to their position in front of the center of mass, and their mobility which provides three degrees of freedom.

 Flippers on humpback whales (Megaptera novaeangliae) have non-smooth leading edges, yet demonstrate superior fluid dynamics to the characteristically smooth leading edges of artificial wings, turbines and other kinds of blades.
 The whale's surprising dexterity is due primarily to its non-conventional flippers, which have large, irregular looking bumps called tubercles across their leading edges.
 The tubercles break up the passage of water, maintaining even channels of the fast-moving water, limiting turbulence and providing greater maneuverability.

 The foreflippers used by the pinnipeds act as oscillatory hydrofoils.
 Both fore and hind flippers are used for turning.
 A 2007 study of Steller's sea lion found that a majority of thrust was produced during the drive phase of the fore flipper stroke cycle.
 Although previous findings on eared seals suggested that thrust was generated by the initial outward movement of the fore flippers or the terminal drag-based paddling phase, the 2007 study found that little or no thrust was generated during those phases.
 Swimming performance in sea lions is modulated by changes in the duration and intensity of movements without changing their sequence.
 Using criteria based on velocity and the minimum radius of turns, pinnipeds' maneuverability is superior to cetaceans but inferior to many fish.

 Evolution of flippers

 Marine mammals have evolved several times, developing similar flippers.
 The forelimbs of cetaceans, pinnipeds, and sirenians presents a classic example of convergent evolution.
 There is widespread convergence at the gene level.
 Distinct substitutions in common genes created various aquatic adaptations, most of which constitute parallel evolution because the substitutions in question are not unique to those animals.

-When comparing cetaceans to pinnipeds to sirenians, 133 parallel amino acid substitutions occur.
-Comparing and contrasting cetaceans-pinnipeds, cetaceans-sirenians, and pinnipeds-sirenians, 2,351, 7,684, and 2,579 substitutions occur, respectively.